jeremybernstein/ReaScripts/MIDI/MIDIUtils/Readme.md

   **Arguments:**
-  `MediaItem_Take` take: the `MediaItem_Take` provided by REAPER `boolean` refresh: when true, MIDIUtils will re-initialize the take after commit this is useful if you intend to perform further manipulation on the data post-commit `boolean` dirty: when true, MIDIUtils will dirty the take post-commit
+  `MediaItem_Take` take: the `MediaItem_Take` provided by REAPER `boolean` refresh: when `true`, MIDIUtils will re-initialize the take after commit.
+This is useful if you intend to perform further manipulation on the data post-commit
+  `boolean` dirty: when `true`, MIDIUtils will dirty the take post-commit

   **Return Values:**
   `boolean` rv: `true` on success, `false` otherwise